swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

     - Any changes or additions to lesson material?
 - Preparing for upcoming workshops
     - Specific questions about teaching and/or lessons?
+- Preparing for instructor training checkout
+    - Questions about checkout procedure, lessons, or workshop organization?
-    - If you are attending for instructor training checkout: have you asked a question yet?
+    - Have you asked a question here yet?
-- Reminder:
+- Reminder to discussion session participants:
     - For big problems or concerns, start an issue on GitHub in the appropriate lesson or add to Google Doc of commonly mentioned concerns
     - For small typos, submit pull request to appropriate lesson